k8oi/xlx-wg-ambe-vpn/README.md

 # xlx-wg-ambe-vpn
 XLX AMBE Server running behind DHCP or non Data Center location using point-to-point WireGuard VPN
 ### Purpose
 Run a XLX server in a datacenter with a static, public facing IP address with the ability to provide multi-protocol service for D-Plus, DMR, and YSF/C4FM.
-The AMBE server will run in a different location than the XLX server - home, different data center, whereever.
+The AMBE server will run in a different location than the XLX server - home, different data center, wherever.
 ### Goals
   - The AMBE server may reside "behind" a dynamically changing, public facing IP address.
   - Use a single Raspberry Pi4 for the AMBE host - no other networking routers, gear, etc.